menacethedenis/CI_Milestone_3_Denis_Lymer/README.md

 </details>

 * Feature 5: 'Add a beer' button <details><p>This is a Materialize button with a pulse effect, tooltip and icon applied.
-As this button represents the core and main function of the app, I wanted it to be prominently positioned, to really stand out and to have its function easily identifiable by a user.</p>
+As this button represents the core and main function of the app, I wanted it to be prominently positioned, to really stand out and to have its function easily identifiable by a user, fulfilling User Story 1.</p>
 <br>
 ![addbutton](https://user-images.githubusercontent.com/48594804/94610761-afa45880-0298-11eb-86a5-a9c4fcacaf20.gif)